Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/quests/side-quests/Like Rats in a Cellar.md

 #Master-Notes **Here are some potential objectives for the Abyssal Serpent cultists** :

 - *A passage through the mountains :* a covert passage to the [[Crystal Caverns]] lies a day's march from the city.
 If found, the cultist may have a real shot at the [[Hearth of the Mountain]].
 - *A Wrench in the Works :* sabotage has long been a favored tool of subterfuge.
 A well-executed disruption could significantly impact the party's plans and force them to adapt on the fly.
-The wet market is an ideal target...
+The wet market is an ideal target.
 - *A Deadly Shadow :* given their infiltration, the cultists could potentially leverage the element of surprise for an assassination.
 With a potent poison and meticulous planning, they could strike at the heart of Thunderpeak's leadership.